MGitrov/TFVC-to-Git/README.md

   * In this sub-step, ensure you are able to authenticate via the CLI in order to ```push``` to the remote repository.

 ### :two: Work Items Migration
-Before we proceed with the migration, let's first understand what work items are.

-Work items are the building blocks for planning, tracking, and managing work in Azure DevOps.
-They help teams organize and monitor tasks, bugs, features, and requirements throughout the development lifecycle.

-**Common Work Item Types:**
-* **Epics:** A large piece of work that can be broken down into smaller pieces (e.g., Redesign the user experience for the website).
-* **Features:** Features represent what needs to be done to achieve the goal defined by the Epic.
-* **User Stories:** A small task or piece of functionality written from the perspective of the user.
-* **Bugs:** A problem or error in the application that needs fixing.
-* **Tasks:** A small piece of work needed to complete a User Story, Feature, or fix a Bug.
-Tasks are the actionable steps.

 The Getting Started guide is described [here](https://nkdagility.com/learn/azure-devops-migration-tools/getstarted/).

 **In the ```configuration.json``` file:**